nicolasBeucher/mamba-image/branches/blackMamba/src/addons/realtime/readme.txt

 it will compile and create a "dist" directory where you will find an exe installer for the realtime module.
 Double click to install.

-The compiler may get very talkative issuing warnings but you can safely ignore them in our experience (getting ride of them might prove impossible).

 The installer created will contain all the DLLs and your new mambaRealtime module.